Guides Ellipticals Training Equipment

 What Is an Elliptical?

 An elliptical, also referred to as a cross trainer, is a cardiovascular machine that combines walking and stair climbing movements.
 It uses a set of handles and foot pedals fixed onto an axis that rotates around as you use your arms and legs to push.
-Ellipticals consist of foot pedals, handles, a frame, and a resistance mechanism at the back.
+Ellipticals consist of foot pedals, handles, a frame, and a resistance mechanism.

 As your feet stay on the pedals at all times, ellipticals provide a joint-friendly low-impact way to exercise and allow you to work both your upper and lower body depending on how you use it.